Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Scammers use email or text messages to trick you into giving them your personal information.
 They might try to steal your passwords, account numbers, or Social Security number.
 If they get that information, it’s “Open, sesame!”
 They can gain access to your email, bank, or other accounts.

-With layoffs skyrocketing, and more employees working from home, hackers are pouncing on all types of small-office businesses.
+With layoffs skyrocketing, and more employees working from home, hackers are pouncing on small-office businesses.
 However, mass phishing campaigns of the past are becoming more targeted and sent at lower volumes.

-In the past, a single phishing email might be sent to hundreds of recipients.
+A single phishing email might have been sent to hundreds of recipients in the past.
 In 2020, most phishing campaigns were sent at much lower volumes and used new methods to carry the malware.

 Why the change?
 Mass phishing waves are easier to detect than low-volume attacks.
 This trend shows that phishers are getting smarter about picking their targets.